Welcome to today's edition of the Rush 24-7 podcast.

 This was a really lame attempt.

-But when I said this story around to my buddies and my friends and everybody, I said, look, this is going to get picked up today by the drive-bys, and it's going to be the narrative from now to who knows when all it takes is just this one story, this one assertion, this one opinion piece from this guy.
+But when I sent this story around to my buddies and my friends and everybody, I said, look, this is going to get picked up today by the drive-bys, and it's going to be the narrative from now to who knows when.

-And lo and behold, by the middle of the afternoon, yes, after the program is over, you had the spokes kid Jay Carney citing the piece and Obama citing the piece.
+And lo and behold, by the middle of the afternoon, yes, after the program is over, you had the spokeskid, Jay Carney, citing the piece and Obama citing the piece.

-And I think it's kind of hilarious.
+And I think, and I was, it's kind of hilarious.

 It's almost like Obama has taken the bait now.